✪ Science for artists and designers.

 In physics symmetry is a beautiful and highly advanced concept.
 In art we only know things like mirror-symmetry, but in physics any change to the universe that does not affect its workings, is known as a symmetry.

-re some shocking results that came from studying symmetries.
+But there are some shocking results that came from studying symmetries.

 It turns out that if you photo-shopped the universe, and tried to flip it horizontally, this mirror version doesn't work.
 There is some obscure particle that has no mirror-image of itself, just like a vampire.